zzpzaf/bash-ngrc/README.md

    -m | --material
    If the @angular/material library is going to be installed, or not.
 It recognizes 'true' or 'yes' as values that cause the #angular/material to be added in the project e.g.:-m=true.
 The default value is false.

+   -t | --theme
+   If the @angular/material library is going to be installed, then you can select one of the 3 default themes for Angular Material. -t=1 for indigo-pink (default), -t=2 for deeppurple-amber, -t=3 for pink-bluegrey
+#

    -o | --othermodules
    If other modules are going to be installed, or not.
 It recognizes 'true' or 'yes' as values that cause the other modules to be added in the project e.g.:-o=true.
 The default value is false.